abhiram-s2002/racer/PRIVACY_POLICY.md

 - **Analytics**: Understand app usage and improve functionality
 - **Support**: Respond to your questions and provide customer service
 - **Legal Compliance**: Meet regulatory requirements and respond to legal requests
+- **Verification**: Implement identity verification and trust systems
+- **Rewards**: Manage rewards, achievements, and leaderboard systems
+- **Safety**: Monitor for suspicious activity and ensure platform safety
+- **Personalization**: Customize your experience based on preferences and behavior

 ## 4. Legal Basis for Processing (GDPR)